Node Classification Meets Link Prediction on Knowledge Graphs

 KGE models are widely applied for link prediction, and achieve state-of-the-art results on standard KG benchmarks.
 However, most existing models operate exclusively on binary facts, with no attribution to unary facts.
 Therefore, these models can only predict entity classes by modelling them also as binary relations, which is not very natural.
 There are only few models that address this limitation.
 BoxE~\cite{BoxE-NeurIPS20} can explicitly handle class information, by viewing classes as boxes in the space.
 TransC~\cite{LvHLL18} extends TransE with hyper-spheres to explicitly represent classes, but has limited expressive power, and is not competitive with state-of-the-art models.
 Most importantly, however, none of these models and benchmarks consider \emph{node features} as part of KGs for link prediction.

 Overall, we offer a unified view for node classification and link prediction to address these limitations.
-We propose a model to tackle these problems, and introduce a dataset for conducting a detailed empirical evaluation.
+We propose a framework to tackle these problems, and introduce a dataset for conducting a detailed benchmarking.
 Our analysis reveals the practical relevance of the above-mentioned limitations.